Pope Leo XIV

 Source:

-Meanwhile, Robert Prevost continued to advance in his church career.
-From 2001 to 2013, he was the leader of the Order of Augustinians.
+Meanwhile, Robert Prevost continued climbing the church hierarchy.
+From 2001 to 2013, he led the Order of Augustinians.

 Later, he joined the Congregation for the Clergy and then the Congregation for Bishops.
 From 2013 to 2023, he was the bishop of the Peruvian province of Chiclayo.

 In 2023, he was appointed Prefect of the Dicastery for Bishops, responsible for appointing the highest-ranking clergy in the Christian church.
-This greatly increased Prevost's influence in the church hierarchy.
+This dramatically boosted Prevost's influence within the church hierarchy.
 In the same year, he became a cardinal.

 Personal Life

 Pope Leo XIV is a big sports fan.
 He enjoys tennis, basketball, and also baseball.
-He also likes playing casual games: Wordle (where you have to guess a five-letter word in six tries) and Words with Friends (similar to Scrabble).
+He also enjoys casual games like Wordle (where you guess a five-letter word in six tries) and Words with Friends (similar to Scrabble).

 Robert Prevost is fluent in English, Spanish, Portuguese, and Italian.
-He can also communicate in Russian and even speaks Quechua, a language spoken by a South American tribe.
+He can also communicate in Russian and even speaks Quechua, a South American indigenous language.

 Robert Prevost Now

-On May 8, 2025, after a two-day conclave, 69-year-old Prevost was elected the new Pope, even though he was not initially considered one of the favorites.
+On May 8, 2025, after a two-day conclave, 69-year-old Prevost was elected the new Pope, despite not being initially considered among the favorites.

 He became the 267th pontiff of the Roman Catholic Church and chose the name Leo XIV.
-Many saw this as a nod to Leo XIII (who led the Catholic Church from 1878 to 1903).
-The Pope who bore this name always stood for the poor and defended the working class.
+Many viewed this as a tribute to Leo XIII (who led the Catholic Church from 1878 to 1903).
+That Pope consistently championed the poor and defended the working class.

 Smiling Pope Leo XIV in white clothing on a dark background